Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/06/using-css-selectors.md

 ## Attribute selectors

 These selectors are useful if you want to get hold of an element of group of elements that don’t have any other distinguishing feature, but you might want to consider adding a class name somewhere instead.
-In these examples I use an anchor tag “&lt;a&gt;” to demonstrate the features.
+In these examples I use an anchor tag `<a>` to demonstrate the features.

 ```css
 a[rel]